cosmos/cosmos-sdk/docs/guide/basecoin-tool.md

 basecoin unsafe_reset_all
 ```

-Similarity you can reset client data by running:
+Similarly, you can reset client data by running:

 ```
 basecli reset_all